 The depth and uncertainty values (depth and uncertainty) are stored in two-dimensional arrays with a prescribed number of columns (numCOL) and rows (numROW).
 This grid is defined as a regular grid (dataCodingFormat = 2); therefore, the depth and uncertainty values will be for each discrete point in the grid.
 The data type of the array values is a compound with two members.

+Root QualityOfSurveyCoverage

+The QualityOfSurveyCoverage container group has the same metadata attributes as BathymetryCoverage container group (see Table 10-4).
+The values of the attributes must also be the same as the BathymetryCoverage container group.

+The QualityOfSurveyCoverage container group contains an additional 1-dimensional array named featureAttributeTable (S-100 Table 10c-9; S-100 clause 10c-9.6.2).
+This dataset is mandatory within the QualityOfSurveyCoverage group.
+Each element of this array is a metadata record of HDF5 compound type.
+The fields are described in Table 10.6 below.

+Table 10.7 - Elements of featureAttributeTable compound datatype